 In 2019, she was awarded the Association of British Science Writers’ top award for her work on Researchers in Museums.

-She also curated an exhibition at Lambeth Palace Library, “Writing the Law: Lambeth’s Legal Manuscript Collection,” which ran from June-September, 2019.
-She currently serves as a founding member of the Victoria & Albert Museum’s Membership Advisory Group.
+She also curated an exhibition at Lambeth Palace Library, “Writing the Law: Lambeth’s Legal Manuscript Collection,” which ran from June-September, 2019, and served as a founding member of the Victoria & Albert Museum’s Membership Advisory Group.